admin-softwarepublicobrasileiro/e-cidade/README.md

 	sudo gedit /etc/postgresql/8.2/main/pg_hba.conf

-Altere as linhas no final do arquivo que estão sem o caractere '#', colocando “trust” no lugar da última coluna.
+Altere as linhas no final do arquivo que estão sem o caractere '#', colocando <b>“trust”</b> no lugar da última coluna.
 Assim:

 	local all all                trust
 	host all all 127.0.0.1/32    trust
 	host all all ::1/128         trust

-Recarregue as configurações do PostgreSQL:
+Recarregue as configurações do <b>PostgreSQL</b>:

 	sudo /etc/init.d/postgresql-8.2 reload